google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 to the server.

-### Performing a "no image" reduction on a fragment or compute shader
+### Performing a no image reduction on a fragment or compute shader

 > Even though compute shaders do not produce images, a "no image" reduction can be performed on a compute shader to reduce cases where processing of the compute shader fails, such that an SSBO is not produced.